BjornFJohansson/pydna/README.md

 - Homologous recombination
 - Gel electrophoresis of DNA (**NEW Feature**)

-Pydna was designed to provide a form of executable documentation describing a subcloning or DNA assembly experiment.
-The pydna code unambiguously describe a sub cloning experiment, and can be executed to yield the sequence of the of the resulting DNA molecule.
+Pydna is executable documentation for molecular biology.
+Any sub-cloning experiment can be described in pydna, and its executed yield the sequence of the of the resulting DNA molecule and intermediate steps.
 A cloning strategy expressed in pydna is complete, unambiguous and stable.
 Pydna has been designed to be understandable for biologists with some basic understanding of Python.

 Pydna can formalize planning and sharing of cloning strategies and is especially useful for complex or combinatorial DNA molecule constructions.